 It's almost time to take out the Mensch on a Bench and sport your holiday themed Hanukkah sweater!
-I'll confess, I own both.
 If you're old school, just stick to the menorah and spin the dreidel.
 Want to know when the festivities begin and where you can celebrate in Brooklyn?
 We've got you covered.

 When is the last night of Hanukkah?
 When are the last of the eight candles lit?
 If you want to give a friend or relative a Hanukkah gift, and haven't yet, when's the last night of the holiday to do so?

 For most people who are not religiously observant, the holiday feels like it ends on the last night of candle lighting.
-This year Hanukkah doesn't end until 2017.
-The first night is the evening of December 24th.
-Yes, you're correct that's Christmas Eve.
-The last night of Hanukkah is Sunday January 1st, 2017.
-Yes, that's New Year's Day.
-You can start your new year celebrating this festive holiday and welcome the new year with family as you light the menorah.
+The first night is the evening of Tuesday, December 12th.
+The last night of Hanukkah is Wednesday December 20th, 2017.
+You can start celebrating this festive holiday with family as you light the menorah.

 Want to celebrate in Brooklyn?